 - Line a baking sheet with parchment or wax paper.

-- Using a small cookie scoop, mellon baller, or spoon, scoop 8-12 (depending on the size and if you want two or three scoops per glass) onto the baking sheet.
+- Using a small cookie scoop, melon baller, or spoon, place 8-12 (depending on the size and if you want two or three scoops per glass) scoops of ice cream onto the baking sheet.
 Using some of the cinnamon sugar mixture, sprinkle cinnamon sugar on top of each ball, pressing in if necessary.
 Place the sheet with the ice cream balls in the freezer for an hour or two.

 - Pour some of the caramel into a small bowl.
 Dip the rim of your champagne flutes or glasses in the caramel and then into the cinnamon sugar mixture.
 Set aside until ready to serve.

 - When ready to serve, pour about 6 oz.
-(3/4 cup) of the cider into each of the prepared glasses and add two or three of the ice cream balls.
+(3/4 cup) of the cider into each of the prepared glasses and add two or three ice cream balls to each glass.